BLCM/cabinetsorter/static_pages/Contributing-to-ModCabinet.md

     https://i.imgur.com/W5BHeOB.jpg
     DarlinV2.txt: gear

+You can also add in text labels for your URLs by prefixing them with some text and separating them with a pipe (`|`) character:

+    BastardV3.txt: gear
+    CatO'NineTails.txt: gear
+    A pic of the new weapon in action|https://i.imgur.com/W5BHeOB.jpg DarlinV2.txt: gear

+If a URL ends in `.jpg`, `.gif`, or `.png`, it will be embedded into the cabinet page.
+Youtube URLs will be displayed separately from other URLs.

 ## That's it!

 Just check in your `cabinet.info` file the exact same way you'd check in a mod